 By Ramneet Singh

-WOODLAND, CA – Judge David Reed here in Yolo County Superior Court this past week found there to be enough evidence against Simeon Granados for felony assault and other related charges, and an alleged rock throwing incident.
+WOODLAND, CA – Judge David Reed here in Yolo County Superior Court this past week found there to be enough evidence against the accused for felony assault and other related charges, and an alleged rock throwing incident.

 According to the court calendar, the first count was a felony “assault likely to produce great bodily injury” with an enhancement.
 The second count was a felony “inflict corporal injury on spouse/cohabitant” with two enhancements, one related to a deadly weapon.